Interviewed by Kevin O’Neill

 Good leaders show up for others struggling to show up for themselves

-O’Neill: As a leader in the public eye and an advisor to people and patients over nearly four decades, your career has been defined by people looking to you for answers.
-What qualities have helped you most when taking on this role as a guiding light for so many people?
+Kevin: As a leader in the public eye and an advisor to people and patients over nearly four decades, your career has been defined by people looking to you for answers.
+What qualities have helped you most when taking on this role as a guiding light for so many people

 Dr. Drew: The most important word in leadership is a deceptively simple one — care.
 If you want people to listen to your expertise and follow you, whether they’re patients or employees, they need to know you care.